lwasser/lwasser.github.io/_posts/2022-09-15-earth-data-science-corps-tribal-hispanic-colleges.md

 that they could teach in their programs.
 We provided a lot of curriculum through our online textbooks on [https://www.earthdatascience.org.](https://www.earthdatascience.org/courses/intro-to-earth-data-science/).

+> I aim to build on the data science and coding skills I learned this summer and implement them into my research program at my institution.

-And we also provided Jupyter notebooks through Google Colab that served as resources to support teaching.
+And we also provided Jupyter notebooks through Google Colab (in year two) that served as resources to support teaching.

 ### Program 3.
 Build career awareness

 The third activity involved career awareness webinars.
 The idea was to connect students to people in both industry and academia who were early career and pursuing earth and environmental data science related careers.

-We quickly learned that the impact of these activities wasn't as powerful as we imagined.
-Why?
+This worked for some who said things like:

+> It was a great sampling of people who have found their way into the field of EDSci, including someone who does freelance database management, which I hadn’t even considered as a possibility.
+Eye opening.

-Because our panelists often had PhDs.
+However for others it was not enough.
+Our panelists often had PhDs.
 Our panelists came from very different backgrounds.
-They were not tribal.
-They were not hispanic.
+However, none were tribal.
+Nor hispanic.
 There were women, and women of color.
-But, it was difficult for our students to connect with those in the webinars.
+But, it was difficult for some students to connect with those in the webinars.

 **Why?
 Because students didn't see themselves in the panelists!
-(Note that common theme!)
+(Note that common theme!)**
-**

 > Finally for job hunting the guest should not all have PhDs and having a person who actually had
 > some difficulty <finding a job> would round the guest out better as well.